-Lets check if an email is valid or not.
+Let's check if an email is valid or not.

-For the sake of this example we will assume that a valid email address is formed as following: first name [dot] last name [at] company [dot] (com/org/net)
+For the sake of this example we will assume that a valid email address has this format: first name [dot] last name [at] company [dot] (com/org/net)

 The regex used in this example for email validation is not very accurate.
 Its sole purpose is to demonstrate regex functionality in Perl 6.
 Do not use it as-is in production.